UK average broadband speeds for November 2024

 Make sure that nothing else is using your Internet connection.
 This includes other apps on your computer like your email client, instant messenger or browser tabs running Facebook or other constantly updating sites.
 It can also include online radio, background downloads and updates to your virus checker or operating system.

-Make sure that no other devices are using your network, this could include a TV box or games console in the living room or the smartphone in your pocket.
-If possible turn these off or turn off the wifi connection.
+Make sure that no other devices are using your network.
+This could include a TV box or games console in the living room or the smartphone in your pocket.
+If possible, turn these off, or turn off the Wi-Fi connection.

 What does my speed actually mean?